 This park is also called Itaimbezinho.
-Rough camping is possible directly outside the entrance of the park by the roadside, at the guard station.
+Camping is possible directly outside the entrance of the park by the roadside, at the guard station.
 Camping inside the park is strictly forbidden.

 Why?
 By checking in after you’ve visited a place you let others know this place is still functional.
 You can also add or correct any information.